Masala Herb

 In fact the longer you leave the jar alone in a corner, the better it will taste at the end.

-The frying process won’t take you much longer then 2 minutes on each side with 2-3 Tablespoons of cooking oil, making it one of my go to dishes to make when I am hungry but out of time.
+The frying process won't take you much longer than 2 minutes on each side with 2-3 Tablespoons of cooking oil, making it one of my go-to dishes to make when I am hungry but out of time.

 And all these dishes are easily and quickly prepared.

-No wonder that I started out with these goan dishes and I believe anybody can make them at home.
+No wonder I started out with these Goan dishes, and I believe anybody can make them at home.

 Don’t be fooled by the look of the dried goan para fish because you will miss out if you don’t try it some time.